Buying CBD oil

 Want to buy CBD oil in Australia?

-CBD oil cannot legally be bought in Australia without a prescription from a doctor because products containing CBD are considered Prescription Medicines.
+Until low-dose over the counter CBD products are available, CBD oil cannot legally be bought in Australia without a prescription from a doctor because these products are considered Prescription Medicines.
 So, purchasing these products from a store or online is illegal and does not come with the assurance of accurate labelling.
 A study in the UK, where CBD oil (containing no THC) can be purchased without a prescription, looked at products available for purchase and showed that only 38% (11 out of the 29 products tested) were accurately labelled.
 Furthermore, 45% of these products tested had measurable levels of THC which is an issue for patients concerned about THC testing at work or on the road.

 In order to prescribe a product containing CBD (or any medical cannabis as the active ingredient), a registered Australian medical practitioner must apply to the TGA for approval on behalf of the patient.